External Funding Opportunities

 Applicants must be Australian citizens or permanent residents, or New Zealand citizens.
 Persons who have applied for but not yet been granted Australian permanent residency may apply, however permanent residency must be obtained prior to commencement of the scholarship.

-Please do not start your application until you have reviewed the information provided in the University of Sydney guidelines and the NHRMC documents.
+Please do not start your application until you have reviewed the information provided in the Scholarships and Financial Support Service guidelines document and the NHMRC documents.
+The documents will be available after the application round opens.

 Applications for 2012 closed on 17 October 2011.